The Velvet Vampire: Box office

 Stephanie Rothman admitted the film's commercial reception was disappointing.
 She thought the problem may have been the movie:

 Fell between two stools.
 It's not a traditional horror film nor a hard-core exploitation movie.
 In some places it was booked into art theatres.
 In others it had one-week saturation release in drive-ins and hard-top theaters.
 There was no consistent distribution pattern for it because people responded differently to it and I think that may be part of the problem.
 Also it was an independent producer.
-There were a lot of other competing vampire movies at the time with star names. ...
+There were a lot of other competing vampire movies at the time with star names....
 But the film has not been forgotten.
 It keeps popping up at festivals and retrospectives, even though it did not draw attention to itself at the box office.

+The poor response to the film contributed to Rothman and Swartz leaving Roger Corman for Dimension Pictures.

 Critical

-The Los Angeles Times wrote "Miss Rothman is at her best in love scenes ... handled with rare sensual beauty and taste.
+The Los Angeles Times wrote "Miss Rothman is at her best in love scenes ...handled with rare sensual beauty and taste.
 Unfortunately there's little else to be said for The Velvet Vampire."

+Variety said the film was "very well produced by Charles S. Swartz, film was poorly directed by Stephanie Rothman, one of the few active femme directors.
+Pair’s script...is a stew of shock and sex values.
+The acting is unintentionally ludicrous at times, simply inferior at others.
+The New World Pictures release will need a hard sell for fast sexploitation duals, where b.o. outlook is bleak."